omarandlorraine/strop/README.md

     asl a
     adc 3

-I don't yet know why location 3 was picked.
-And I don't know why the carry flag wasn't cleared anywhere.
-That's a bug.
+Location 3 was picked because it's the first of the hard-coded locations (I think this should be a configurable. some day maybe).
+And the carry flag wasn't cleared anywhere.
+That's a bug that's been fixed since this was run.

 These programs were found by an exhaustive search.
 The difficulty is that this takes a long time to run, and the runtime is only going to get worse as I add